sergey-dryabzhinsky/python-zstd/README.rst

    >>> $ python3 setup.py build_ext clean

 Note: legacy format support disabled by default.
-To build with legacy support - pass ``--legacy`` option to setup.py script:
+To build with Zstd legacy versions support - pass ``--legacy`` option to setup.py script:

    >>> $ python setup.py build_ext --legacy clean

+Note: PyZstd legacy format support disabled by default.
+To build with python-zstd legacy format support (pre 1.1.2) - pass ``--pyzstd-legacy`` option to setup.py script:

+   >>> $ python setup.py build_ext --pyzstd-legacy clean

 If you want to build with existing distribution of libzstd just add ``--external`` option.
 But beware!
 Legacy formats support is unknown in this case.
+And if your version not equal with python-zstd - tests may not pass.

    >>> $ python setup.py build_ext --external clean